Wind turbine: Vertical axis

 Vertical-axis wind turbines (or VAWTs) have the main rotor shaft arranged vertically.
 One advantage of this arrangement is that the turbine does not need to be pointed into the wind to be effective, which is an advantage on a site where the wind direction is highly variable.
 It is also an advantage when the turbine is integrated into a building because it is inherently less steerable.
 Also, the generator and gearbox can be placed near the ground, using a direct drive from the rotor assembly to the ground-based gearbox, improving accessibility for maintenance.
 However, these designs produce much less energy averaged over time, which is a major drawback.

 Vertical turbine designs have much lower efficiency than standard horizontal designs.
 The key disadvantages include the relatively low rotational speed with the consequential higher torque and hence higher cost of the drive train, the inherently lower power coefficient, the 360-degree rotation of the aerofoil within the wind flow during each cycle and hence the highly dynamic loading on the blade, the pulsating torque generated by some rotor designs on the drive train, and the difficulty of modelling the wind flow accurately and hence the challenges of analysing and designing the rotor prior to fabricating a prototype.

 When a turbine is mounted on a rooftop the building generally redirects wind over the roof and this can double the wind speed at the turbine.
-If the height of a rooftop mounted turbine tower is approximately 50% of the building height it is near the optimum for maximum wind energy and minimum wind turbulence.
+If the height of a rooftop-mounted turbine tower is about half of the building height it is near the optimum for maximum wind energy and minimum wind turbulence.
 While wind speeds within the built environment are generally much lower than at exposed rural sites, noise may be a concern and an existing structure may not adequately resist the additional stress.

-Subtypes of the vertical axis design include:
+Subtypes of the vertical-axis design include:

 Darrieus wind turbine

 "Eggbeater" turbines, or Darrieus turbines, were named after the French inventor, Georges Darrieus.
 They have good efficiency, but produce large torque ripple and cyclical stress on the tower, which contributes to poor reliability.
 They also generally require some external power source, or an additional Savonius rotor to start turning, because the starting torque is very low.
 The torque ripple is reduced by using three or more blades, which results in greater solidity of the rotor.
-Solidity is measured by blade area divided by the rotor area.
-Newer Darrieus type turbines are not held up by guy-wires but have an external superstructure connected to the top bearing.
+Solidity is measured by the blade area divided by the rotor area.

 Giromill

 A subtype of Darrieus turbine with straight, as opposed to curved, blades.
 The cycloturbine variety has variable pitch to reduce the torque pulsation and is self-starting.
-The advantages of variable pitch are: high starting torque; a wide, relatively flat torque curve; a higher coefficient of performance; more efficient operation in turbulent winds; and a lower blade speed ratio which lowers blade bending stresses.
+The advantages of variable pitch are high starting torque; a wide, relatively flat torque curve; a higher coefficient of performance; more efficient operation in turbulent winds; and a lower blade speed ratio, which lowers blade bending stresses.
 Straight, V, or curved blades may be used.